Build Your First Workflow

 5. Add an approval step

-Click the + button after your agent and select Approval.
-This is where you review what the AI proposes before anything executes.
+Click the + button after the AI step and select Approval.
+This is where you review the AI step's output before the next action executes.

 The approval step shows you: